Claire-Lavigne/Cours-Developper/SEO/WebsiteAnalysis.md

 ## Analyse SEO
 - From Homepage :
   - there are two secondary pages accessible through the menu + a blog article
-  - the URLs are comprehensible and include the subject of the page (https://mysite.com/primary-keyword)
   - open the console in your browser (F12 in Google Chrome) and use CTRL+F to search for the information :
     - Meta tags "title" + "description" indicate the topic of the page to search engines and target keyword
       - They appear in the results and make visitors want to click and read the page